 In this tutorial, I will run you through the built-in analytics functionality that we have available to us in Power BI Desktop.
+You may watch the full video of this tutorial at the bottom of this blog.

 Already, you can create some compelling visualizations in Power BI, especially around scatter charts.
 But the analytics function allows us to overlay additional information into our visualizations, letting us illustrate results in many ways.